Jimmie Ward: Professional career

+Pre-draft

 Coming out of Northern Illinois, Ward was projected to be a first or second round pick by the majority of NFL draft experts and scouts.
-He received an invitation to the NFL combine as a top defensive back prospect, but was unable to participate in any physical running or jumping drills after discovering a stress fracture in his foot on the eve of the combine.
-On March 7, 2014, he opted to participate at Northern Illinois' pro day even though he was still injured and performed all of the combine drills except for the bench.
+He received an invitation to the NFL Combine as a top defensive back prospect, but was unable to participate in any physical running or jumping drills after discovering a stress fracture in his foot on the eve of the combine.
+On March 7, 2014, he opted to participate at Northern Illinois' pro day even though he was still injured and performed all of the combine drills except for the bench press.
 Scouts and team representatives from 30 NFL teams attended Northern Illinois' pro day as Ward, Jordan Lynch, and five other teammates worked out.
 Ward attended five private workouts with teams, that included the Indianapolis Colts and Minnesota Vikings.
 He was ranked the top strong safety prospect in the draft by NFLDraftScout.com and was ranked the third best safety prospect by NFL analyst Mike Mayock and Sports Illustrated.

 San Francisco 49ers

-The San Francisco 49ers selected Ward in the first round (30th overall) of the 2014 NFL Draft.
-He was the third safety selected behind Calvin Pryor (18th overall, Jets) and HaHa Clinton-Dix (21st overall, Packers).
+The San Francisco 49ers selected Ward in the first round (30th overall) of the 2014 NFL draft.
+He was the third safety selected behind Calvin Pryor (18th overall, New York Jets) and HaHa Clinton-Dix (21st overall, Green Bay Packers).

-2014 season
+2014

-On May 22, 2014, the 49ers signed Ward to a four-year, $7.11 million contract with $5.30 million guarantee and a signing bonus of $3.49 million.
+On May 22, 2014, the San Francisco 49ers signed Ward to a four–year, $7.11 million rookie contract that included $5.30 million guaranteed and an initial signing bonus of $3.49 million.

-Ward competed with Antoine Bethea and Craig Dahl throughout training camp for the starting strong safety position.
-Head coach Jim Harbaugh named Antoine Bethea the starting strong safety to begin the season and named Ward the backup free safety to Eric Reid.
+Throughout training camp, he competed with Antoine Bethea and Craig Dahl to be the starting strong safety.
+Head coach Jim Harbaugh named Ward a backup safety to begin the season, behind starting safeties Antoine Bethea and Eric Reid.
 He was also tasked with nickel cornerback duties.

-Ward made his NFL debut in the season-opener against the Dallas Cowboys and made one tackle during their 28-17 road victory.
-In the next game, he collected a season-high four solo tackles in a 20-28 loss to the Chicago Bears.
-The following week against the Arizona Cardinals, Ward recorded two solo tackles and a season-high two pass deflections in a 14-23 loss.
+Ward made his NFL debut in the season-opener against the Dallas Cowboys and made one tackle during their 28–17 road victory.
+In the next game, he collected a season-high four solo tackles in a 28–20 loss to the Chicago Bears.
+The following week against the Arizona Cardinals, Ward recorded two solo tackles and a season-high two pass deflections in a 23–14 loss.
 He was unable to play during a Week 7 road loss to the Denver Broncos due to a quad injury.
-On November 9, 2014, he recorded two combined tackles during a 27-24 road victory over the New Orleans Saints.
+On November 9, 2014, he recorded two combined tackles during a 27–24 road victory over the New Orleans Saints.
 He suffered a foot injury during the game and was placed on injured reserve for the remainder of his rookie season.

 Ward finished his rookie year with 20 combined tackles (19 solo) and two pass deflections in eight games.